 The final statement presented by Barton County Community College is the Statement of Cash Flows.
 The Statement of Cash Flows presents detailed information about the cash activity of the institution during the year.
 The statement is divided into five parts.
 The first part deals with operating cash flows and shows the net cash used by the operating activities of the institution (tuition and fees, grants, auxiliary enterprises, payments to employees and benefits, payments to suppliers, and activity revenues).
 The second section reflects cash flows from noncapital financing activities (state appropriations, local taxes, Pell and SEOG grants, and contributions).
 This section reflects the cash received and spent for nonoperating, noninvesting, and noncapital financing purposes.
-The third section reflects the cash flows from capital and related financing activities (purchase of capital assets, principle on debt, interest payments, and loss on sale of assets).
+The third section reflects the cash flows from capital and related financing activities.
+This section deals with the cash used for the acquisition and construction of capital and related items (purchase of capital assets, principle on debt, interest payments, and loss on sale of assets).
 The fourth section deals with cash flows from investing activities and shows the interest received from investing activities.
 The fifth section reconciles the net cash used to the operating income or loss reflected on the Statement of Revenues, Expenses and Change in Net Position.